 Buying a Boat

-Since Seafish withdrew from the administration of fishing vessel inspections in both the surveys for existing vessels & the new build construction progress inspections for under 15m vessels, the MCA appointed two new authorities for this work (also known as FV Authorities), these are Mecal & SCMS and all vessels under 15m with regard to construction & condition inspections & reports are administered by these two authorities.
+Since Seafish withdrew from the administration of fishing vessel inspections in both the surveys for existing vessels & the new build construction progress inspections for under 15m vessels, the MCA appointed two new authorities for this work (also known as FV Authorities), these were Mecal & SCMS and all vessels under 15m with regard to construction & condition inspections & reports are administered by these two authorities.
+However , subsequently Mecal withdrew from this work many months ago & just left SCMS to undertake the surveys for all of the UK fishing fleet under 15m.

 Types of construction